thomassuedbroecker/ce-cns-problem/documentation/README.md

 The `Keycloak` application for the `Identity and Access Manegement` isn't configured to `scale to zero`, because the application is `stateful` and contains the realm configuration, which will be delete, if you would restart the application.

-_Note:_ The project also contains the source code, you can use to customize to your an own version of the microservices based example application.
+_Note:_ The project also contains the source code, that you can use to customize to your an own version of the microservices based example application.

 ### About this workshop